IBM/terratorch/docs/guide/terramind.md

 Note that in our experience it is always better to reuse a patch embedding, even with other satellites (e.g. using S-2 or RGB modalities for other optical sensors).
 The model more quickly adapts to the new data rather than learning it from scratch.
 The current implementation cannot reuse a specific patch embedding multiple times.
-However, you could use up to three optical modalities and two SAR modalities with the current setting.
+However, you could use up to three optical modalities (using S2L1C, S2L2A, and RGB) and two SAR modalities (S1GRD and S1RTC).
 For example:
 ```yaml
 backbone_modalities:
   - S2L2A